Discover Jesus \ Events \Judas Conspires with Jesus' Enemies

 Judas was introduced to Caiaphas and the Jewish rulers by his cousin.
 His cousin explained that Judas, recognizing his error in following the subtle teachings of Jesus, desired to publicly renounce his association with the Galilean.
 Simultaneously, he sought to reunite with his Judean brethren and professed that it would be best for the peace of Israel if Jesus were discreetly apprehended.
 By offering his services, Judas intended to avoid stirring up the multitudes or delaying Jesus' arrest until after the Passover.

-When his cousin had finished speaking, Judas stepped forward and asked, "What will you give me in return for this service?"
+When his cousin had finished speaking, Judas stepped forward and said, "All that my cousin has promised, I will do, but what are you willing to give me for this service?"
 His mind was so set on himself and his thoughts of glory and honor that he didn’t seem to notice that Caiaphas, himself a vain and hard man, looked at him with disgust.

 And then Caiaphas looked down upon the betrayer while he said: "Judas, you go to the captain of the guard and arrange with that officer to bring your Master to us either tonight or tomorrow night, and when he has been delivered by you into our hands, you shall receive your reward for this service."